< back to Blog home

 A full bottle of wine can have anywhere from 450 to 1200 calories.
 This large range is due to the plethora of wine options to choose from.
 There are also many variables between different types of wine.
 How a wine is created and what it contains can drastically change the number of calories in wine.
 We won't include cooking wine in this list as most is burned off during cooking.

 In general, the higher the wine alcohol content (ABV) the higher the calories.
-This is why red wine usually has more calories than white wine.
+This is why red wine usually has more calories than the different types of white wine.
 The alcohol and caloric content of wine is based upon the amount of sugars that are converted to alcohol during the fermentation process.
 A gram of alcohol is more calorically dense than a gram of carbohydrates (sugars).

 How Many Calories in a Glass of Wine?

 A glass of wine contains between 90 and 240 calories.
-This amount is based on a standard wine pour of 5 oz.
+This amount is based on a standard wine pour of 5 oz (see also: how to pour wine).

 Are you trying to keep the calories to a minimum but still want to enjoy a glass of wine?
 Picking a dry white wine with lower ABV is your best bet.
 A riesling, pinot blanc, or sauvignon blanc are all good options here.
 You can also keep track of your pours and the calories in wine by using wine glasses with pour lines.